maxammann/blog/content/posts/2020-03-28-notes-scsi-scanner/index.md

 2. PCI expansion slot (most SCSI cards are not PCIe compatible)
 3. SCSI card with drivers for your operating system (Windows or MacOS)

-# SCSI card with drivers for your operating system
+# SCSI Card with Drivers for your Operating System

 The well-known [Adaptec SCSI cards](https://storage.microsemi.com/en-us/support/scsi/) work well and are very cheap.
 I got an [Adaptec SCSI Card 19160](https://storage.microsemi.com/en-us/support/scsi/u160/asc-19160/) [from Ebay](https://www.ebay.de/itm/Adaptec-Controller-Card-ASC-19160-ASC-29160N-PCI-SCSI-Adapter-U160-PCI3-0-NUR/252975397739) for less than 20€.
 This card has the two advantages that it is cheap and **supports Windows 10**!
 As the VueScan software also runs on Windows 10 we are able to use a modern OS with our legacy Nikon scanner.
 Do not waste any time getting the original driver to work.
 VueScan is able to create a bit-by-bit scan with raw data from the sensors.
 Here is the driver informations from Windows as a proof:

 {{< resourceFigure "scsi_card.png" "Windows driver info for Adaptec SCSI Card 19160" />}}

-# BIOS mainboard and PCI expansion slot
+# BIOS Mainboard and PCI Expansion Slot

 The SCSI cards which are available today do not work with UEFI.
 At least I did not find one with a reasonable price.
 Furthermore most cards only support PCI and not PCIe.
 This means a mainboard prior to ~2010 should do the job well.
 I went with a ASUS P5Q-PRO.

 Modern UEFI board are not compatible with the SCSI cards I tested.
 It seems that there is no mapping for the PCI address space.
 Also there is no support for the management of [interrupts](https://en.wikipedia.org/wiki/Conventional_PCI#Interrupts) on modern boards.
 I found this out the hard way by testing a PCIe to PCI card from CSL.
 This usually works well with most PCI cards.
 Unfortunately if the card depends on a BIOS integration these adapters do not work.

-# Connecting the scanner and start the software
+# Connecting the Scanner and Start the Software

 You have to connect and start the scanner before starting the computer.
 After booting, installing the SCSI drivers you only need to get VueScan and start a scan.
 VueScan has all the drivers bundled.